Barnard Observatory, named for Frederick A. Barnard, is one of the oldest buildings on the University of Mississippi campus. For a map, click here.

 After meeting the president of the University of Alabama in 1837, Barnard was offered a position as the chair of mathematics and natural philosophy, which he accepted.
 Barnard later acknowledged his 16 years at the University of Alabama as some of the happiest of his life.
 There he met his wife, Margaret McMurray, whom he married in 1847; they would have a long and loving marriage.

 In 1854, a former student informed Barnard that the chair of the chemistry, mathematics, and astronomy departments was available at the University of Mississippi, which was then only a decade old.
-Barnard was drawn to the position after having his educational reform proposal rejected at the University of Alabama.
+Barnard was drawn to the position after the University of Alabama rejected his reform proposal.
 Upon visiting Oxford and the University of Mississippi, he met with the board of trustees and agreed to take the position.

 During his time at the University of Mississippi, he devoted himself entirely to making it one of the preeminent universities in the country.
 He was able to do this from a higher position than a professor when, in 1856, President Longfellow submitted his resignation to the board of trustees.
 Barnard’s name was among the candidates for the seat, and though the choice was hotly contested, Barnard was selected as president.
 That he was also the priest at Oxford’s Episcopal church, St. Peter’s, helped in garnering the position, as many of the trustees of the university were Episcopalian and threw their support behind Barnard.